mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 Atum uses delimited computations with a monadic interface for control flow.
 The Atum code and examples given here are based on *[A Monadic Framework for Delimited Continuations][monadic-framework]*.

 This implementation uses prompts to delimit computations in a control stack.
-Four basic operation define the delimitated continuation API.
+Four basic operations define the delimited continuation API.

 ## The Control Stack
-The control stack is a ordered list of control segments and prompts that delimit the stack.
+The control stack is an ordered list of control segments and prompts that delimit the stack.

 ```js
 /// Control segment